 The leadership of Nigerian Content Development and Monitoring (NCDMB) has been extolled for exhibiting consistency and transparency in the implementation of Nigerian Content Intervention Fund (NCI) Fund.
-The Governing Council of Nigerian Chamber of Shipping (NCS) made the commendation on Thursday when the members paid a courtesy visit to the Executive Secretary of NCDMB, Engr.
+The President of Nigerian Chamber of Shipping (NCS), Mr Andy Isichei made the commendation on Thursday when he, in company of Obiageli Obi, Director General, Nigerian Chamber of Shipping and Dr. Chris Asoluka, Member of the Governing Council, Nigerian Chamber of Shipping paid a courtesy visit to the Executive Secretary of NCDMB, Engr.
 Simbi Wabote at the Board’s Head Office in Yenagoa, Bayelsa State.

 Speaking on behalf of delegation, President of NCS Governing Council, Mr. Andy Isichei stated that the Council has observed the phenomenal achievements of Engr.
 Wabote led NCDMB, particularly the transparent way the Board is administering NCI Fund, created to tackle the perennial funding challenge that has impeded the efficiency and competitiveness of local supply chain in the Nigerian Oil and Gas industry.
 According to him, “we have observed the uncommon achievements of your Board, hence we decided to come and voice our commendation to you and to encourage you to continue the good job you are doing.
 We are proud of your agency and want to collaborate with you to advocate and propagate the achievements of your Board.”